-According to Calvinism, God only saves certain individuals who were chosen unconditionally before the creation of the world.
+According to Calvinism, God only saves those whom he chose unconditionally before the creation of the world.
 To these individuals, God extends an irresistible grace which produces saving faith; all others are left in total depravity, unwilling and unable to believe.
-However, the Bible clearly teaches that God "desires all people to be saved" (1 Tim 2:4; see also 2 Pet 3:9; John 3:16-17; 1 John 2:2; etc.).
+However, the Bible clearly teaches that God "desires all people to be saved" (1 Tim 2:4; see also 2 Pet 3:9; John 3:16-17; etc.).
 Thus Calvinism has a serious problem.
 If God truly desires all to be saved, why doesn't he simply extend his irresistible grace to everyone?
-Why does he choose to pass over so many people and leave them without any hope or possibility of salvation?
+Why does he choose to pass over so many people?

 In his book, Does God Desire All to Be Saved?, John Piper attempts to resolve this dilemma.
 I will first summarize Piper's argument and then offer a brief critique.